-In the app, you can pin your current location, pin any place by pressing the map or search for an address.
+In the app, you can pin your location, pin any place by pressing the map or search

 For clarity, this is the exact method body I use to kick off a search operation:

 CLLocationCoordinate2D *coord = self.mapView.userLocation.location.coordinate; CLRegion *region = [[CLRegion alloc] initCircularRegionWithCenter:coord radius:10000 identifier:nil]; id<ForwardGeocoder> geocoder = [ObjectFactory getForwardGeocoder]; geocoder.delegate = self; [geocoder encodeAddressString:self.searchBar.text inRegion:region];

 I first accepted the bad search results as a limitation in CLGeocoder’s geocoding abilities for Swedish addresses, but then noticed that the same problem occurred for American addresses as well.

 As I couldn’t get things to work with